sassoftware/restaf-server/README.md

 ```

 You should be able to set these browser settings to default:

 - SameSite by default cookies
 - Coookies with SameSite must be secure

-I am not really sure about the impact of setting for new Schemeful Same-site option to default.
-So enable it at your own risk.

-2. The certificates for SSL can be set in one of the following ways(all values are just examples).

 - Let server create a temporary unsigned certificate